-Flatford is another National Trust location, historically connected to the painter, John Constable, and a clear favourite with dog walkers; I have never seen so many dogs in one place.
+Flatford Mill is another National Trust location, historically connected to the painter, John Constable.
+Constable lived locally to Flatford, so the mill and its surrounding buildings were a source of inspiration for one of England’s most famous artists.
+Plus, it is a clear favourite with dog walkers; I have never seen so many dogs in one place.
 As we passed through the car park and descended the stairs towards the riverside, Ted met at least six new friends.

 We could instantly see why it’s such a popular location.
 Bridge Cottage, housing some shops, a cafe, and Constable paintings, is the perfect backdrop for a stroll along the River Stour.
 I love a thatched cottage anyway, but this one was a portal that transported us back to the 18th Century right at the beginning of our walk.

-A little further down the river is the mill, although I had no idea it was the mill while we were there.
+A little further down the river is Flatford Mill, you know, the famous Constable painting?
+However, I had no idea it was the mill while we were there.
 Unfortunately, it’s not accessible to the public, so we had to view it from the outside.
-The red brick building and its climbers are stunning, and directly opposite the entrance is a brick wall around the river, a lovely spot to give Ted a chance to see the water.
+The red brick building and its wisteria climbers are stunning, and directly opposite the entrance is a brick wall around the river, a lovely spot to give Ted a chance to see the water.

 I thought that Flatford Mill might be a perfect location for a wedding, especially since it has such a significant history – it was actually owned by John Constable’s father.
 What better backdrop for a loved-up couple?